 "My goals were to share what I had learned from my professional career dancing and performing in China and around the world by teaching authentic, high-quality dance, and by bringing colorful and beautiful Chinese dance performances to the community," she said.
 "I was able to fill a need and provide what the local community told me they wanted.
 It gave me the opportunity to share my love for Chinese dance."

-In March 2020, due to the COVID-19 pandemic, the school turned to online classes which Xiaopei and her teachers taught via Zoom.
+In March 2020, due to the COVID-19 pandemic, the school turned to online classes which Xiaopei taught via Zoom.
 Then, the decision was made to close the Pleasanton studio at the end of 2020.

 "It of course was not the same as teaching in-person, but the classes were well-received by our students, from children to adults, and by the parents of the students," she recalled.

 When in-person classes became an option again, in 2021, Xiaopei Chinese Dance opened a new location in Dublin, very convenient for students who come primarily from Pleasanton, Dublin, San Ramon, Livermore, Castro Valley, Danville and San Leandro.